‘General Hospital’ Spoilers: Bensch Targets Kiki – Shocking Twist As DePaiva Doc Turns Predator?

 General Hospital fans first learned James DePaiva would do a guest arc on GH thanks to a short promo video featuring the soap’s executive producer Frank Valentini and DePaiva set in the hub of the hospital.
 Then in early July, we finally discovered the veteran soap actor would play Dr. Bensch.
 He examined Sam Morgan (Kelly Monaco) back in July but missed the toxoplasmosis then fell back under the radar.
 After that, Griffin Munro (Matt Cohen) and Hamilton Finn (Michael Easton) took over the case and cracked it.

 It was strange to drop in such a high-profile soap actor and then the guy disappeared again.
-But now it looks like that was just a General Hospital spoilers method to introduce us to his character which would gain a larger plot later.
+But now it looks like that was just a General Hospital spoilers method to introduce us to his character, which would gain a larger plot later.
 The latest GH rumor patrol hints that his big storyline is about Kiki and will play out over the next few months as Robert Palmer Watkins was written out of the ABC soap after his abrupt firing a couple of weeks ago.
 This plot has the potential to be quite creepy.

 Is that Jimmy DePaiva?!?
 Watch #GH daily and you might figure out what his TOP SECRET role will be. pic.twitter.com/Ra8F7tFWBy